-Adults love a cute photo, but most kids would probably rather receive a drawing.
-Also, you should encourage your kid to write individual thank you notes on each photo thank you card, as opposed to sending them out without a personalized message.
+A cute photo is a great gift for adults, but most kids would prefer a drawing.
+Additionally, you should encourage your child to write a thank you note on each photo thank you card, instead of sending them out without a message.

 What Are Your Ideas?

 These are just a few examples of the many creative thank you card ideas that are out there.

 We want to know what you think!